WPT GTO Trainer: Get Started

-- If the Percentage Played for an action is 1% or less, then that action is rarely taken by a GTO Player and you should avoid that play.
+- If the Percentage Played for an action is 1% or less, then that action is rarely taken by a GTO Player and you should generally avoid that play

-- If you do take an action that has a Played % of 1% or less, all subsequent decisions will display "N/A" in red, since that entire line should be avoided.
+- If you do take an action with a Played % of 1% or less, all subsequent decisions will display "N/A" in red, since that entire line should be avoided.

-Hint: Toggle the Auto Play button to advance to the next hand decision automatically (green - default) or manually (red).
+- Toggle the AUTO ADVANCE button to advance to the next hand decision automatically (green - default) or manually (red)

-Click the End Button to complete your Training Session and review your stats on the Session Summary Page.
+- Click the EXIT SESSION button to complete your Training Session and review your stats on the Session Summary Page

 SESSION SUMMARY INFORMATION